shockbytes/Dante/README.md

 ### Version 3.1 - SUPPORT STATISTICS!
 - [ ] Test In-app purchases
 - [ ] Statistics fixes and Redesign
+- [ ] Abstract Glide usage with interface and object class
 - [ ] Sort by pages
 - [ ] Flatten UI
 - [x] Use Timber with Crashlytics Tree and increase logging